- With its capital investments, Suva generates returns in line with the market and ensures pensions for the long term.

 Each year, despite major prevention efforts, a large number of occupational and leisure-time accidents occur which lead to disability or even death.
-In some 1,900 cases, accident victims receive a disability pension or widows/widowers or orphans receive a survivor’s pension.
+In such cases, Suva issues a disability pension or survivors' pension.
 In the year a pension is awarded, Suva defers funds for future pension payments as pension actuarial reserves.
 This capital constitutes the largest share of fixed assets.

 Provisions for short-term insurance benefits, such as treatment costs and daily allowances, as well as reserves make up the remaining assets.